webmachinelearning/webnn/device-selection-explainer.md

 // create a context that will likely map to GPU context = await navigator.ml.createContext({powerPreference: 'high-performance'});

+// create a context that should use massive parallel processing (e.g. GPU/NPU) context = await navigator.ml.createContext({accelerated: true});
+if (context.accelerated) {
+    // the context will mostly use GPU/NPU, but CPU fallback may happen } else {
+    // the platform tells it likely cannot provide NPU or GPU, so try something else }

+// create a context that should preferably use NPU context = await navigator.ml.createContext({accelerated: true, powerPreference: 'low-power'});
+if (context.accelerated) {
+    // NPU is likely used -- further requirements could be set by opSupportLimitsPerDevice } else {
+    // NPU is likely not available, and since GPU needs high power, it is not used }

 // enumerate devices and limits (as allowed by policy/implementation)
 // and select one of them to create a context